postmanlabs/labs-docs/v6/postman/collections/sharing_collections.md

 Select this option to add a collection to another workspace.
 If added to a team workspace, the collection will be visible to others on the team.

-Admins can set team default permissions to either view only or edit.
+The collection's creator can set team default permissions to either view only or edit.
 They are also able to grant existing team members individual user permissions.
 [![in app collection sharing](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/docs6.1update/Screen+Shot+2018-05-09+at+7.06.05+PM.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/docs6.1update/Screen+Shot+2018-05-09+at+7.06.05+PM.png)

 In the [workspaces dashboard](https://app.getpostman.com/dashboard){:target="_blank"}, select a collection and then click the **Share** button.
 The collection is visible in your target workspace.